-The airport Bremgarten (EDSG, today EDTG) was planned 1950 by the "Haute Commission alliéé en Allemagne" in coordination with the German government.
-It is located in the outer south-western part of Germany, close to Switzerland and only a stone's throw from the French border.
-Construction work began 1952 and from 1953 onwards the airport was in full service with the Brigade Aerienne of the French Air Force.
+The airport Bremgarten (EDSG, today EDTG) was planned in 1950 by the "Haute Commission alliéé en Allemagne" in coordination with the German government.
+It is located in the southwestern part of Germany, close to Switzerland and only a stone's throw from the French border.
+Construction work began in 1952 and by 1953 the airport was in full operation with the Brigade Aerienne of the French Air Force.

-The planning had gone a long way to avoid the possible evacuation of a town close by.
+Planning had gone far to avoid the possible evacuation of a nearby town.
 People who had lost fields and land to the airport often found work on the base.
-When the first units of the AG-51 arrived 1968, the airport by now had positively integrated into the region.
+By the time the first AG-51 units arrived in 1968, the airport had become positively integrated into the region.

-After the decommissioning of the AG-51 the former base was transferred into a commercial park.
-The airfield is under civil operation today.
-Click on the picture below to open the airport web page.
+After the AG-51 was decommissioned, the former base was turned into a business park.
+Today the airfield is in civilian use.
+Click on the image below to open the airport website.

 RF-4E - Special Paintwork

-Twice the AG-51 created very remarkable paintworks for the RF-4 to honor special moments of the squadron history.
-One for sure is the "Last Call" design.
-The masterpiece however was the livery for the 25th anniversary.
+Twice the AG-51 has created very remarkable paint schemes for the RF-4 to honor special moments in the squadron's history.
+One of them is certainly the "Last Call" design.
+But the masterpiece was the 25th anniversary livery.

 You should visit the squadron's homepage to see more photos published there

-I like to pay my tribute to Michael Pearson for his skills and the work he has put into creating those special liveries for the Flight Simulator on my request.
+I would like to pay tribute to Michael Pearson for his skill and work in creating these special liveries for the Flight Simulator at my request.
 In addition to the 25th Anniversary

 and the Last Call

-paintwork Mike has also done the default camouflage scheme
+liveries, Mike also created the standard camouflage scheme

 Thank you, Mike!